 21c Here is the one question that sums it all up.
 If justification and righteousness could be earned by keeping the law, then why on earth did Christ have to die?
 If I could earn it, then His death was a waste and was unnecessary.
 He died in vain.
 Those who work for justification not only frustrate the grace of God but also make the death of Christ vain.

-"Do this and live", the law commands But gives me neither feet nor hands A better word the gospel brings It bids me fly and gives me wings (Kenneth Wuest, Galatians in the Greek New Testament, page 80)
+"Do this and live", the law commands But gives me neither feet nor hands A better word the gospel brings It bids me fly and gives me wings."24